RainbowMiner/RainbowMiner/README.md

 ## INTRODUCTION

-GPU/CPU Mining script with intelligent auto-switching between different miningpools, algorithm, miner programs using all possible combinations of devices (NVIDIA, AMD and CPU), optionally including cost of electricity into profit calculations and  stop mining, if no longer profitable.
+GPU/CPU Mining script with intelligent auto-switching between different miningpools, algorithm, miner programs using all possible combinations of devices (NVIDIA, AMD, INTEL and CPU), optionally including cost of electricity into profit calculations and  stop mining, if no longer profitable.
 Features: easy setup wizard with adhoc working default (no editing of files needed), GUI-webinterface, selection of devices to be used, very low CPU usage.